HewlettPackard/oneview-python/README.md

 ## Exception handling

-All exceptions raised by the OneView Python SDK inherit from HPOneViewException.
+All exceptions raised by the OneView Python SDK inherit from HPEOneViewException.

-**HPOneViewException** has the following properties:
+**HPEOneViewException** has the following properties:
 - **msg** - a string containing the error message sent by the OneView REST API;
 - **oneview_response** - contains the entire JSON data dictionary with error details that are returned by the OneView Python SDK.
 It can be: ```None```.